Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Information Propagation Dynamics

 \section{Information Propagation Dynamics}

-Information propagation dynamics examine how data, ideas, and influence spread across networks, focusing on factors that affect speed, reach, and patterns of dissemination.
-These dynamics are deeply influenced by the structure of networks, the behavior of their components, and external environmental conditions.
-Understanding these processes is critical for analyzing communication systems, spreading innovation, and addressing societal challenges such as misinformation and polarization.
+Information propagation dynamics examine how data, ideas, and influence cascade across networks.
+While traditional models focus on the speed and reach of dissemination, our analysis reveals that modern propagation is inextricably linked to the structural bottlenecks and behavioral echo chambers inherent in digital platforms.
+Understanding these processes is critical not only for analyzing communication efficiency but for addressing urgent societal challenges such as algorithmic misinformation and systemic polarization.